MakieOrg/SwarmMakie.jl/docs/src/algorithms.md

 ```@docs; canonical=false
 SimpleBeeswarm
-SimpleBeeswarm
 WilkinsonBeeswarm
 NoBeeswarm
 ```

-Code exists for the algorithm suggested by Michael Borregaard in [this StatsPlots.jl PR](https://github.com/JuliaPlots/StatsPlots.jl/pull/61#issuecomment-328853342), but it is currently nonfunctional.
-If you'd like to take a crack at getting it working, please do!

 ```@docs; canonical=false
 UniformJitter
 PseudorandomJitter
 QuasirandomJitter
 ```

 We also welcome any new algorithms you may have in mind.
 Just open a PR!